ShweataNHegde/snh_blog_site/src/blog/2022-07-21-transcript-why-does-rain-smell-good.md

 U: So Jigyasa spores are tough structures that are dormant meaning they are not performing any life-like activities or consuming nutrients.
 Spores help in dispersion.
 They can move from one place to another to…

 [03:09]
-J: But why do these streptomyces bacteria have to produce spores to move from one place to another?
+J: But why do these _streptomyces_ bacteria have to produce spores to move from one place to another?
 Can’t the normal bacterial cell move?

 [03:18]
-U: No, No. Streptomyces is very unique.
-Unlike other bacteria which are single celled or have special structures which can help them move, streptomyces cells are joined together with each other to form a thread-like structure.
+U: No, No. _Streptomyces_ is very unique.
+Unlike other bacteria which are single celled or have special structures which can help them move, _streptomyces_ cells are joined together with each other to form a thread-like structure.
 These bacterial cells are entangled and run inside the soil.

 [03:39]
 J: But first tell me, why do these bacteria have to move places?

 [03:44]
-U: Well imagine yourself as streptomyces, okay?
+U: Well imagine yourself as _streptomyces_, okay?
 You are stuck at a place that is so running out of nutrients.
 What would you do?

 [03:55]
 J: Yeah… If the conditions at the current residence aren’t favorable, I should be looking for a better place and move out.
 Shouldn’t I?

 [04:04]
 U: Exactly.
 These bacteria love food.
-So that’s why spores come into picture.
-Streptomyces threads give out a special structure called hyphae that is made up of multiple cells.
+So that’s why spores come into picture. _Streptomyces_ threads give out a special structure called hyphae that is made up of multiple cells.
 Hyphae grow out of the soil surface which gives rise to multiple spores which can then get dispersed.
 So you can escape from that unfavorable condition.

 [04:32]